 After dinner, head to Golden Gai, famous for its narrow alleys and over 200 tiny, themed bars.
 When I say tiny, I mean tiny, with some venues only having seating for 3/4 people.

-Each bar has its own unique character, offering an intimate setting to enjoy drinks and conversation.
-TOP TIP!
-It may look a little daunting, we felt like we were walking uninvited into someones living room, but trust me it’s worth it and the people are very welcoming.
-We tried 4 different bars and had a wonderful time, before we knew it we were sharing music playlists with locals and the barman.
+My Top Tip!
+It can look a little daunting, we felt like we were walking uninvited into someone’s living room, but trust me, it’s worth it and the people are very welcoming.

 Getting There: Golden Gai is an 11 minute walk from Omoide Yokocho, situated near Shinjuku Station’s East Exit.